tailaiwang/Tenacious-Tanks/README.md

 February 6th, 2018: Cameron created turn process.
 Each player has a selection phase ans shoot phase.
                     Tailai created and implemented turn images for each user.
 February 7th, 2018: Cameron finished movement restriction for tanks.
 (Can only move up to 50 pixels left or right during selection phase)
+February 8th, 2018: Cameron started bullet class.
+                    Bullets now fly using power, angle and positions given by users.
+                    Bullets are affected by "gravity" and can now collide with ground and tank rectangles.